Tslater01/AWS-Quantum-Simulation/README.md

 Quantum Phase Estimation (QPE) is a critical quantum algorithm used to determine the eigenvalues of unitary operators.
 It plays a pivotal role in fields like cryptography and advanced mathematics.
 QPE is essential for various quantum algorithms, making it a fundamental building block of quantum computing.

 ### Quantum Walk
-A Quantum Walk is a quantum analogue of the classical random walk.
+A Quantum Walk is a quantum analog of the classical random walk.
 It provides insights into quantum dynamics and offers solutions to specific problems more efficiently than classical methods.
 Quantum walks have applications in simulating physical systems and developing quantum algorithms.

 ### Shor's Algorithm
 Shor's Algorithm is a groundbreaking quantum algorithm known for its ability to factor large numbers efficiently.
 Factoring large numbers is a classically hard problem and forms the basis of modern encryption methods.
 Shor's algorithm has significant implications for cryptography and poses a potential threat to classical encryption systems.

 ### Simon's Algorithm
 Simon's Algorithm is designed to identify a certain hidden property of functions with a speedup over classical solutions.
-It's a prime example of how quantum algorithms can outperform classical ones in specific tasks.
+It's a prime example of how quantum algorithms outperform classical ones in specific tasks.
 Simon's Algorithm has applications in various areas, including cryptography and database search.

 ## Tools and Techniques